smcpeak/factorio-cliff-deconstruct/README.md

 Using the Deconstruction Planner on cliffs will cause robots to place Cliff explosives on every cliff in the area.

+Additionally, shift-clicking with cliff-explosives will mark a spot for their use by robots.

 ## Known Issues

 Cliffs will be destroyed regardless of the current deconstruction planner filter settings,